 It works like this.
 If trading inflates the price of bitcoin higher than the underlying index, then longs will pay the shorts a certain percentage from their position.
 Funding occurs every hour on the hour, and the funding rate is meant to create selling/buying pressure which will naturally move the exchange price towards the underlying index.

-Choose between market orders, which carry a fee of .02, and limit orders with a.02% rebate.
+Choose between market orders, which carry a fee of .04, and limit orders with 0% fees.
 Stop entries are limit orders set up at less favorable than market price.
 These are generally used when a trader believes a certain trading level will indicate a breakout.

 Note also the “public trade” box, which shares your trades with the community.
 This is a spinoff of the popular “copy trader” functionality on 1broker, in which spectators may automatically duplicate the trades of their favorite traders.
 This is not really possible in an exchange format, so the public trade concept is more used as a social function.
 Users may comment on public trades, follow the most successful traders, etc.

 All positions are set an automatic stop loss position.
 In the event that the market moves too quickly and the trader ends up with a balance less than his position, the loss is socialized and added into the funding rate and deducted hourly from the opposing side.

 OK, so obviously Bitmex is the most liquid spot and futures derivatives exchange in the market.
 It’s got tiny spreads, extremely low fees, and a number of cryptoassets available for trading.
 Bitmex is the Arnold Schwarzenegger to the Danny Devito 1Fox.
 As it stands right now, there is little sense using 1Fox over Bitmex.
 There are, however, four points in 1Fox’s favor that, if they build liquidity, will make it an attractive destination in its own right.

 - They accept US customers, Bitmex does not.